-How Heart Overcame a Storm of Controversy to Release ‘Little Queen’
+How Heart Overcame Storm of Controversy to Release ‘Little Queen’

 Still, a legal fight with Mushroom hovered over the recording process for Little Queen.
-For starters, Heart had to make the album in just three weeks due to the looming court battles over their desire to dissolve the band's contract with Mushroom.
+For starters, Heart had to make the album in just three weeks due to the looming court battles over their desire to dissolve the band's contract with its old record label.

 “When we went in to record Little Queen, the lawyer had sat us down and said, ‘There’s a hearing in three weeks, and at that hearing, we don’t know if you’re going to be stopped from completing Little Queen until the lawsuit is settled, or not,’” recalls the album’s producer, Mike Flicker, in Jake Brown’s book Heart: In the Studio.